Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Mentimeter is a response tool that allows for the creation of interactive presentations.
 It allows for the creation of polls, quizzes, word clouds and more.
 It is a web-based application that has a free beginning tier, that has limitations on its usage but is available as a paid service (Iona,2018).

+- Live responces to open questions
+- What doesn't it have.
+-

 #### Poll Everywhere

 #### Kahoot

 Mentimeter, Poll everywhere, Kahoot

+# Describe what my users are

+- Student
+- Classroom Teacher - Delivering the lesson
+- Person Setting up lesson (Heaad of depatment?)
+- How the data is used, senior ledership team
+- Number suer requirements

 ### User Stories